Puttichai Kasetsin: 2014 : Taking on the lead roles

-In 2014, Exact gave Puttichai the debut as a lead actor in Leh Nangfah with Wannarot Sonthichai (Vill).
-Since then he has slowly started to gain more fans.
-Push is known to be flirty and silly with his co-stars and quickly becomes friends with them, many said he's easy to get along with.
-Push's fame starts to grow lakorn after lakorn, making him one of Exact's best actors.
-Anyhow, working as a radio DJ is still his favourite job as he mentioned "The job has a lot of charm, and each DJ has their own style.
-Even though I’ve acted in many TV series, DJ work is still my main priority."
+In 2014, Exact debuted Puttichai as a lead actor in Leh Nangfah with Wannarot Sonthichai (Vill).
+Since then, he has slowly started to gain more fans.
+Push is known to be flirty and silly with his co-stars and quickly becomes friends with them, many saying he's easy to get along with.
+Push's fame started to grow after every lakorn, making him one of Exact's best actors.
+Regardless, working as a radio DJ is still his favourite job, as he mentioned "The job has a lot of charm, and each DJ has their own style.
+Even though I've acted in many TV series, DJ work is still my main priority."

 2015 - Present: The Next Big Thing- The Road to Stardom across Asia

-This year, Puttichai gained more popularity by his work after work.
-He was never away from Thailand's TV screen all through the year.
-Started the year like a bomb with Ugly Duckling: Perfect Match on GMM25 Channel, Puttichai won the hearts of youngster & newly grads audience group and created "P'Suea Phenomenon".
-In mid 2015, Puttichai expanded his fanbase to traditional Thai lakorn housewives group with Roy Leh Saneh Rai (Hundred Tricks of a Vicious Charmer) on One Channel and to urban white collar group with Club Friday The Series 6 : Kwarm Ruk Mai Pid...Pid Tee...Ter Plian Pai on GMM25 Channel.
+In 2015, Puttichai gained more popularity by his work after work.
+He remained a regular on Thailand's TV screen all through the year.
+Starting the year with Ugly Duckling: Perfect Match on GMM25 Channel, Puttichai won the hearts of youngsters & new graduates and created "P'Suea Phenomenon".
+In mid 2015, Puttichai expanded his fanbase to traditional Thai lakorn housewives with Roy Leh Saneh Rai (Hundred Tricks of a Vicious Charmer) on One Channel and to urban white collar group with Club Friday The Series 6 : Kwarm Ruk Mai Pid...Pid Tee...Ter Plian Pai on GMM25 Channel.

-In late 2015, he became the next big thing in the scene with his superstar role in I Wanna Be Sup'tar.
+In late 2015, he gained recognition for his superstar role in I Wanna Be Sup'tar.
 All these works helped him almost clean-sweep all the breakthrough awards, including Most Charming Guy Award from Siam Dara Stars Awards 2015, The Heartthrob Award from Hamburger Awards 2015 and Seventeen Choice Hottie Male from SEVENTEEN Choices Awards 2015.

 Puttichai introduced another mini-series, Love Flight, in which he co-starred Ungsumalynn Sirapatsakmetha at the end of 2015 as a conclusion of his busy year.

 In 2017, Puttichai was invited for the first time to participate as the main role in the Chinese drama Stairway to Stardom.

 In 2019, he collaborated with Pimchanok Luevisadpaibul (Baifern) in The Fallen Leaves.
 The drama gained massive popularity across Asia, where Puttichai was also crowned as "National Husband" by Thai nationals of his role as Nira's uncle.
-Later of the same year, in response to the love of Chinese fans, Puttichai held his first fan-meeting in Nanjing, China.
+Later on that year, in response to the love of Chinese fans, Puttichai held his first fan-meeting in Nanjing, China.

-After the success of The Fallen Leaves, Puttichai has started to take up several leading roles of Thai remakes from Chinese dramas, like Boss & Me Thai and You are my Heartbeat which he co-stars with Sushar Manaying (Aom) and Davika Hoorne (Mai) respectively.
-In 2022, Puttichai has confirmed to star in Dong Dok Mai alongside four female leads, where he is going to take up the main role as Pongdanai, a young womanizer with vicious charm.
+After the success of The Fallen Leaves, Puttichai started to take up several leading roles of Thai remakes from Chinese dramas, like Boss & Me Thai and You are my Heartbeat which he co-stars with Sushar Manaying (Aom) and Davika Hoorne (Mai) respectively.
+In 2022, Puttichai confirmed to star in Dong Dok Mai alongside four female leads, where he is going to take up the main role as Pongdanai, a young womanizer with vicious charm.